tommyfpedersen/verus-login-server/README.md

 2. A VerusId for signing - can be created in Verus Desktop App or Verus CLI - find more information here: https://verus.io/wallet.

-3. The private key (WIF) of the R address that holds above VerusId
+3. The private key (WIF) of the R address that holds the above VerusId.

 4. To make a valid login with mobile phone the Verus Login Server needs to be deployed on a public server or tunneled locally with port forward (visual code) or use grok for complete access.
 Localhost will not work.